tojhe/recsys-spotify/README.md

 <li>Certain account and client details have been removed in the scripts for privacy </li><br>

 <li> recommender.py is the recommender engine.
-Execute run.py to run the recommender system and add songs to the playlist directly into the Spotify app (Provided authentication provided).</li><br>
+Execute run.py to run the recommender system and add songs to the playlist directly into the Spotify app (if authentication provided).</li><br>

 <h3></h3>